The Open-Source AI Visibility & GEO Tracker.

 We disclose exactly how AI visibility data is collected and why UI-first monitoring matters.

-- UI answers and API answers can differ in ranking, wording, and citation behavior for the same prompt.
+- UI responses can differ from API responses in ranking, wording, and citation behavior for the same prompt.

 - Most GEO vendors do not disclose collection methods, refresh cadence, or model provenance details.